Image Source: Apple

 Is the Apple Watch for elderly people?

 The Apple Watch was designed for anyone of any age.
 However, Apple did try to consider the needs of the Boomer generation when developing its health and wellness tools, including fall detection.
-If you or your older loved one is comfortable with technology and iOS based devices like iphones and ipads, an Apple Watch can be a great way to get that peace of mind without needing to invest in a medical alert pendant.
+If you or your older loved one is comfortable with technology and iOS based devices like iPhones and iPads, an Apple Watch can be a great way to get that peace of mind without needing to invest in a medical alert pendant.

 Is Apple Watch fall detection available for all series?